yochaigal/cairn/resources/frequently-asked-questions.md

 On a turn, a PC can attempt any action; a **save** is only required if the above two conditions are met.
 It seemed reasonable that **Esme** would be able to make a mad dash around the tree (which was only a few feet away) with **Borrid's** rope without much danger.
 Had she tried to run close to the **Nightmare** or done something equally uncertain or dangerous however she would have been required to **save**.

 ## In a contested action, who should **save**?
 If two opponents are both attempting to overcome the other, whomever is most at risk should **save**.
+The Warden should make a _consistent_ ruling in this regard, and make sure it is explained clearly to the players before a risk is taken if possible.

 _**Esme** tosses one end of her rope to **Boroth**, then quickly wraps the rope around the nearby tree.
 At the same time, **Boroth** rushes towards the cliff-face, screaming at the creature to charge him.
 Both PCs are in position when the **Nightmare** makes another attempt at his life.
 He leaps off the cliff at the last second, holding onto the rope with all his might._